A/B testing campaigns

 Find out more about A/B testing:

 - Identify the objective of the A/B test.
 Typically you want to identify one element of an email that you want to test.
 For example, you could focus on content elements like subject lines, headlines, or calls to action, or design elements like color choice, button design, and so on.
 This blog post can help identify the features you might want to test.
-The A/B Test Planner can help you capture your plans.

 - Identify the metrics you'll use to measure the effectiveness of your A/B test.
 When setting up the test, Oracle Eloqua lets you identify one metric that determines the winning email.
 The winning metric could be one of the following: total opens, unique opens, total clicks, unique clicks, total conversion, or click-through rate.
 Choose the metric that aligns with your goals for the test.
 If you're looking for high engagement, you might want to focus on opens or clicks.
 If you're focused on goal completion, the total conversion metric might be more appropriate.
 For more information on how these metrics are calculated, see Campaign reporting and metrics.